DragonLYL0718/DragonLYL0718/hobby/index.md

 layout: pagegallery
 title: Hobbies
 description: >
   My hobbies are traveling and photography, but due to limited time, I have yet to be able to travel as much as I would like to, with fewer and fewer time for photo processing.
 I'm considering getting a film camera or a Fuji camera (being lazy).
-This gallery is currently under construction and will be used to display some photos
+This gallery is currently under construction.
 permalink: /hobby/
 ---

 1. this list will be replaced by the toc
 {:toc .large-only}

+**I compressed the images to increase the page loading speed, causing color breaks.
+Refine soon.**

 ## 2023